PAST ISCF NEWS FOR

 These guys have split with each other.
 I myself can't wait for Owen Vs Colobong III

-10. MIDDLEWEIGHT MMA
+10. ISCF MIDDLEWEIGHT MMA

 Sean Ericson (Warrensburg, MO.)
 Vs Josh Johnson (Leavenworth, KS.)